 St. Cecilia Plush Fleece Blanket (Houndstooth)

-The custom made-on-demand Plush Fleece Blankets ship directly from our producers in North Carolina, USA and should arrive within 7-10 days within the U.S. or within 2-4 weeks for all other countries.
-Destination tracking is available on this item for most countries.
+This custom made-on-demand Plush Fleece Blanket ships world-wide directly from our producers in North Carolina, USA.
+Destination tracking is available for most countries.
 A tracking number will be emailed to you once your order has shipped.

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days of order processing are eligible for a free reshipment or a refund.